 These beginner stitches is what makes this afghan a super quick pattern to work up.
 Overall I am in love with how it turned out, and I hope you love it too!

-Crochet Kit – The Ombre Ripple Crochet Blanket includes:
+Crochet PDF Version – The Ombre Ripple Crochet Blanket:

 Free Ripple Crochet Blanket Pattern